I Want To...

 I live outside of the United States

-Dr. Tae Hwan Chung is an assistant professor of physical medicine and rehabilitation and neurology at the Johns Hopkins University School of Medicine.
-His areas of expertise include neuromuscular disorders and physical medicine and rehabilitation.
+Dr. Tae Hwan Chung is an assistant professor of physical medicine and rehabilitation and neurology at Johns Hopkins.
+His areas of training and expertise include neuromuscular disorders and physical medicine and rehabilitation.

 Note for patients: If you were scheduled with Dr. Chung through the Myositis Center, please use this contact number: (410) 550-6962.

 If you've been referred to Dr. Chung to address postural orthostatic tachycardia syndrome (POTS), please note that his POTS clinic is in Lutherville at the Green Spring Station.

 If you would like to make a contribution using a credit card to support the Neuromuscular and Myositis Rehabilitation Program, please visit our secure online giving page by clicking here.